Hyperscale1/Hyperscale1/README.md

 ### Hi there 👋

+Hello there my name is hyperscle and im new to coding fivem resources so dont be too harsh on my scripts!

+:discord:

 <!--
 **Hyperscale1/Hyperscale1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.